-"That's enough for me," whe replied with great earnestness and interest of manner.
+"That's enough for me," she replied, with great carnestness and interest of manner.
 "I ask no more!
 I have been standing about, on this side of the way, to see that gentleman," turning her head back towards Mr. Bounderby's again, "come out.
-But he's late this year, and I have not seen him.
+But, he's late this year, and I have not seen him.
 You came out instead.
 Now, if I am obliged to go back without a glimpse of him-I only want a glimpse-well!
 I have seen you, and you have seen him, and I must make that do."
 Saying this, she looked at Stephen as if to fix his features in her mind, and her eye was not so bright as it had been.
 With a large allowance for difference of tastes, and with all submission to the patricians of Coketown, this seemed so extraordinary a source of interest to take so much trouble about, that it perplexed him.
-But they were passing the church now, and, as his eye caught the clock, he quickened his pace.
+But they were passing the church now, and as his eye caught the clock, he quickened his pace.

 He was going to his work? the old woman said, quickening hers, too, quite easily.
 Yes, time was nearly out.
 On his telling her where he worked, the old woman became a more singular old woman than before.

-"An't you happy" she asked him.
+"An't you happy?" she asked him.

-"Why-three servmost nobbody but has their troubles, missis."
+"Why-there's awmost nobbody but has their troubles, missus."
 He answered evasively, because the old woman appeared to take it for granted that he would be very happy indeed, and he had not the heart to disappoint her.
-He knew that there was trouble enough in the world sand if the old woman had lived so long, and could count upon his having so little, why, so much the better for her, and none the worse for him.
-"Ayyay!
-You have four troubles at home, you mean?" she said.
+He knew that there was trouble enough in the world; and if the old woman had lived so long, and could count upon his having so little, why so much the better for her, and none the worse for him.
+"Ay, ay!
+You have your troubles at home, you mean?" she said.

 "Times.
-Just now and then," he answered slightly.
+Just now and then," he answered, slightly.

-"But, working underwarch a gentleman, they don't follow you to the #matory?"
-No, no; they didn't fallow him there, said Stephen.
+"But, working under such a gentleman, they don't follow you to the Factory?"
+No, no; they didn't follow him there, said Stephen.
 All correct there.
-Everything accordant there, with did not go so far as to say, for her pleasure, that there was a sort of Divine Right there; but I have heard claims almost as magnificent distance wears.)
-They were new in the black by-road near the place, and the Hands were crowding in.
+Everything accordant there.
+(He did not go so far as to say, for her pleasure, that there was a sort of Divine Right there; but, I have heard claims almost as magnificent of late years.)
+They were now in the black by-road near the place, and the Hands were crowding in.
 The bell was ringing, and the Serpent was a Serpent of many coils, and the Elephant was getting ready.
 The strange old woman was delighted with the very bell.
 It was the beautifullest bell she had ever heard, she said, and sounded grand!
 She asked him, when he stopped goodnaturedly to shake hands with her before going in, how long he had worked there?

 "A dozen year," he told her.